 Julia Jones, Professor of Geography, and Richard Settersten, Professor of Human Development, are Oregon State University’s 2021 University Distinguished Professor honorees.
 Professors Jones and Settersten each make unique and highly impactful contributions to OSU, the nation, and the world through their scholarship, creative work, teaching and mentoring of undergraduate and graduate students.

 Drs.
-Jones and Settersten will deliver lectures via Zoom on May 5 and 6 at 5:30 pm.
+Jones and Settersten delivered lectures via Zoom on May 5 and 6 at 5:30 pm.
+Links to recordings of their lectures are listed below.

 Professor Jones teaches Geography in the College of Earth, Ocean, and Atmospheric Sciences.
 She develops novel data analysis methods for studying questions related to human impact on the environment, with a specific focus on forest landscapes, water, and resource management.
 Her record includes exemplary teaching, mentoring of students and young faculty, and administrative service widely across OSU.
 She contributes regularly to national and international policy debates and her research has attracted over $31M in grants to OSU, with many projects focusing on the synthesis of ecosystem responses to human perturbation and global change and integrating research, training, and interdisciplinary collaboration.